nuclio/nuclio/README.md

 ![playground](docs/images/playground.png)

 Browse to http://localhost:8070, deploy one of the example functions or write your own.
+The playground, when run outside of an orchestration platform (e.g. Kubernetes or swarm), will simply deploy to the local docker daemon.
 You can then head over to the [Getting started guide](docs/getting-started.md) for a complete step-by-step guide to using nuclio over Kubernetes and `nuctl` - nuclio's command line interface.

 ## nuclio High-Level Architecture